Bren2010/xenophobia/README.md

 This repo just illustrates a bug I encountered when attempting to use `cloudflare/bn256` inside a golang `plugin`.

-I suspected this had something to do with the usage of assembly in the `bn256` repo, but if I just use a single `.s` file it seems to work.

 # Usage

 To see what the problem is, do